canro91/canro91.github.io/_posts/2021-07-19-WriteBetterAssertions.md

 In the Act part, we call the method to trigger the logic being tested.

 In the Assert part, we verify the code under test did what we expected.
-We check if it returned the right value, threw an exception or called another component.
+We check if it returned the right value, threw an exception, or called another component.

 For example, let's bring back one test for [Stringie](https://github.com/canro91/Testing101), a (fictional) library to manipulate strings, to show the AAA pattern.
 Notice how each test has these 3 parts.